mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 * DP3246 with SM5368 row addressing registers

 ## Specific chips found NOT TO work
-* ANY panel that uses S-PWM or PWM based chips (such as the RUL6024, MBI6024).
+* ANY panel that has S-PWM or PWM based chips (such as the RUL6024, MBI6024, HX6158SP, MBI5051, MBI5052, MBI5053, ICND2055CP etc.).
+There are LOTS of panels now which are 'self PWM generating'.
+Essentially these panel aren't just a dumb array of LEDs and a series of shift registers, but have a framebuffer that pixel colour data is sent to, and they generate the relevant PWM output for each LED, independantly.
+A more advanced LED panel technology, but not what this library supports.
 * [SM1620B](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-DMA/issues/416)
 * RUL5358 / SHIFTREG_ABC_BIN_DE based panels are not supported.
 * ICN2053 / FM6353 based panels - Refer to [this library](https://github.com/LAutour/ESP32-HUB75-MatrixPanel-DMA-ICN2053), which is a fork of this library ( [discussion link](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-DMA/discussions/324)).